asuengineering/asu-labs-theme/README.md

 ## Enhancements

+### Version 2.1

+This theme is no longer supported by ASU Engineering as a viable way to build faculty website.
+This is due to the change in policy with the ASU Unity project to allow for "faculty" sites to look different than "regular" sites.
+Now, all sites under \*.asu.edu are required to follow the brand standards.

+However, the following update was made to the theme to support the 70+ sites that are still actively using the theme.
+(Many current users are attempting to recover content and convert their sites to Pitchfork.)

+- Update Carbon Fields library to latest version via composer.
+Fixes an issue where metaboxes were no longer visible in WP core 6.0+

 ### Version 2.0

 - The theme no longer includes certain elements from the ASU global header and footer packages.
 These elements were designed for a layout and mobile experience that differs from this site's vertical menu orientation.
 The template still includes the global ASU Google Analytics tag.